 Strawberry Daquiri Cookies, an easy strawberry cookie recipe with strawberry, lime, and rum that I think you’re going to love for Christmas!
 After you all went crazy for my other recent cookie recipe, Cannoli Cookies, I knew I had to give you all another Christmas cookie idea.

 You all seem to be looking for a lot of cookie recipes lately, going off my traffic stats!
-I have another fun Christmas cookie idea coming up soon, but be sure to also check out my Italian Christmas Cookies and Chocolate Christmas Cookies for even more Christmas cookie recipes.
+I have another fun Christmas cookie idea coming up soon, but be sure to also check out my Italian Christmas Cookies and Chocolate Christmas Cookies for even more Christmas cookie recipes, as well as my list of my favorite easy homemade gourmet cookies.

 Before we get started on these cookies, let’s talk about strawberry daiquiris…